 I have a strong background in computer software, having made my living as a computer programmer.
-Today I just write software for fun and for my own needs, so I approached the Arduino as a way to extend my skills into hardware.
+I approached the Arduino as a way to extend my skills into hardware.

 An excellent book for getting introduced to the Arduino is “Arduino Workshop, second edition : a Hands-on Introduction with 65 Projects” by John Boxall from No Starch Press, ISBN 978-1-7185-0058-7.
 I enjoyed building the circuit for Project #5, Controlling Traffic, but I found the software too simple for my taste.
 I spent two days designing and writing better software, and two weeks debugging it.
 My new “sketch” for project #5 provides much better traffic flow than the software in the book.

 I offer my software here under a liberal license in the hope of demonstrating to readers of “Arduino Workshop” modern real-time software techniques.

 You can download the software from this URL: traffic_signal.ino.